2003 Madrid City Council election

-The 2003 Madrid City Council election, also the 2003 Madrid municipal election, was held on Sunday, 25 May 2003, to elect the 7th City Council of the municipality of Madrid.
+A municipal election was held in Madrid on Sunday, 25 May 2003, to elect the 7th City Council of the municipality.
 All 55 seats in the City Council were up for election.
-The election was held simultaneously with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.

 The People's Party (PP) under President of the Community of Madrid Alberto Ruiz-Gallardón, who was succeeding the retiring José María Álvarez del Manzano, managed to revert the near-tie situation predicted by opinion polls between his party and the PSOE-IU bloc.
 Gallardón went on to win a comfortable absolute majority both in votes and seats, reverting the 1999 result in which it had seemed that party's support had begun to decline.
 The Spanish Socialist Workers' Party (PSOE) under Trinidad Jiménez obtained its best result since it was ousted from power in 1989, despite it not being enough to recover the mayoralty.
 United Left (IU) continued on its long-term decline and lost another seat, scoring its worst result since 1987.

 A remarkable event for this election was that both main parties' contenders (Ruiz-Gallardón and Jiménez) were cousins, despite belonging to opposing parties.

+Overview

+Under the 1978 Constitution, the governance of municipalities in Spain—part of the country's local government system—was centered on the figure of city councils (ayuntamientos), local corporations with independent legal personality composed of a mayor, a government council and an elected legislative assembly.
+In the case of Madrid, the top-tier administrative and governing body was the City Council of Madrid.